mastervanleeuwen/J-TrackGallery/docs/overview.md

 ## Icon location

-Each track is shown on the map using the icon that is assigned to the [categorie](categories) that the track is part of.
+Each track is shown on the map using the icon that is assigned to the [category](categories) that the track is part of.
 By default, the icon is placed at the start of the track, but there is a configuration option to use the end or the middle of the track.
 This can be useful if you have multiple tracks that start in the same location.